-For 2022, the immersion program will mirror past trips which took place mostly in Manila’s Makati business district and a community excursion to a nearby city or province.
+In 2022, the immersion program mirrored past trips which took place mostly in Manila’s Makati business district and a community excursion to a nearby city or province.
 We are in discussions of expanding locations outside Luzon in future immersion programs.

 What are the living and travel arrangements?

 The Ayala Foundation will arrange housing.
 In recent years, delegates have stayed at a hotel located in the Makati area.
 Flights will be covered as well and previously have been through airlines such as Philippine Airlines, Cathay and Eva Air.